 Links without relevance

-Good link building: “The Triangle of Link building”
+Good link building: “The triangle of link building”

-Good link building consists of links such as:
+Good link building includes links that:

-- Comes from a credible site
+- Come from a credible site

-- Comes in a relevant context
+- Are placed in a relevant context

 2. Links from trustworthy sites